Thursday, August 20, 2009

 Seeds are generally not a main meal, but can be added to practically every dish, salad or baked item we make.
 Seeds are a rich store of energy, some have good protein levels, vitamins (especially vitamin E), minerals, and protective phytochemicals.
 Apparently, our ancestors who were ‘hunter-gatherers’ would follow seeds according to the seasons and ate every seed that was worth collecting, grass seed, legume (bean-like, pea -like, peanut and others), and any other seeds that were sustaining and productive, or big enough to be worth bothering with.

-Thousands of years later, I am thrilled to see an ever-increasing selection of seeds on our supermarket shelves!
+I am thrilled to see an ever-increasing selection of seeds on our supermarket shelves!
 Seeds are highly concentrated foods, so we need very few of them to add some taste to our other meals.
 Follow the example of our ancient ancestors and add seeds to your cooking, changing with the seasons to keep things interesting!

 Nuts

 Nuts, together with fruit and salads, are my favourite foods!
 Why?
 Because I don’t have to cook them.
 I just love the fact that these foods can be eaten ‘live’ – no fuel used on cooking them, all the natural nutrients ready for the taking, no vitamins or minerals lost.
 A handful of nuts, together with raisins, is my favourite (non-chocolate) snack.
 I know the protein and oils in the nuts are good for my muscles, organs and nervous system, while the iron in raisins helps to keep my blood healthy to take up oxygen.
+Did you know that, biologically, nuts are a fruit-and-seed in one?
+And that some types of ‘nuts’ are really seed, because they have to be extracted from the fruit, like cashews?
+I could spend hours on the Internet learning more about the foods we eat so thoughtlessly...
+It really is important to know where our food comes from.

-I could spend hours on the Internet learning more about the foods we eat so thoughtlessly… It really is important to know where our food comes from!
 This makes me think of a television programme I once watched in Germany, about ‘Spaghetti Trees’.
-It was a documentary, showing the ‘Spaghetti Plantations’ in Italy, where women painstakingly had to pick the ‘ripe’ spaghetti strips from the trees and lay them out in the sun to dry….
+It was a documentary, showing the ‘Spaghetti Plantations’ in Italy, where women painstakingly had to pick the ‘ripe’ spaghetti strips from the trees and lay them out in the sun to dry....
 The programme was shown on April 1.
 April’s Fools’ Day!
 Of course all of us know that spaghetti doesn’t come from trees – or do we??!

 As a human race we have become so far removed from the source of our food, that we really need to get in touch with the ‘food cycle’ again: seed, plant, fruit, harvest, compost, and so on.
 Make an effort to learn about where food comes from and teaching the members of your family the same.
 Understanding the value of food hopefully will help us to again respect food in the way it used to be respected by our ancestors, who had to spend hours looking for seeds and nuts to eat…